Friday, 27 September 2019

 Friday, 20 September 2019

-Jhelum is an ancient city at the banks of a river of the same name.
-Its history goes back to the times of Alexander the Great and saw many dynasties come and go with the passage of time.
-After the collapse of Mughal power in Punjab, Sikhs rose rapidly and in a short time conquered much of Punjab.
-In 1765 Sukerchakia Misl of Sikhs defeated Muqarrab Khan, the ruler of this area, and overran the Salt Range area, of which present day Jhelum is a part.
-Sikh rule lasted until 1849, when the British defeated the Sikhs in the Second Anglo-Sikh War and captured the whole area.
-During the Sikh period, Sikhs settled and converted in these areas in considerable number.
+Jhelum is an ancient city on the banks of a river of the same name.
+Its history goes back to the times of Alexander the Great and has witnessed many dynasties rise and fall over the centuries.
+After the collapse of Mughal power in Punjab, the Sikhs rose rapidly and, in a short time, conquered much of the region.
+In 1765, the Sukerchakia Misl of the Sikhs defeated Muqarrab Khan, the ruler of this area, and overran the Salt Range region, of which present-day Jhelum is a part.
+Sikh rule lasted until 1849, when the British defeated the Sikhs in the Second Anglo-Sikh War and captured the entire area.
+During the Sikh period, Sikhs settled in these areas in considerable numbers, with some local conversions also taking place.

-The following table gives you the picture of religious demographics of Jhelum District, Tehsil and the city.
+The following table presents the religious demographics of Jhelum District, Tehsil, and the city.

 Jhelum (Census 1941)